DominicMachado/DominicMachado.github.io/docs/latn-101-f20/index.md

 - **Practice (to be completed before class)**: Write out the nominative and genitive singular and plural of the following noun-adjective pairs, noting the declensions of the noun and adjective: *sapiens regina*; *horribilis pater*; *mea soror*.
 - **Further Practice (optional)**: Check out these [exercises](https://lingualatina.github.io/textbook/exercises/01-nouns-adjs-pron/) on differentiating adjective type and Prof. Smith's [exercise](https://neelsmith.github.io/latin101/assignments/adjectives/exercise/) on adjectives.

 ### Wednesday, September 9
+- Latin and CBL
+- **Homework**: Spend a few minutes thinking about why it might be important to do community in engagement in a Latin course.

+### Friday, September 11
 - *is, ea, id*
 - Demonstrative pronouns
 - Intensifying pronouns